ptitSeb/box86/docs/USAGE.md

  * 0 : Don't show any backtrace (Default.)
  * 1 : Show native backtrace when a signal is dumped (not available on Andoid build)

+#### BOX86_BASH
+Define x86 bash to launch script
+ * yyyy
+Will use yyyy as x86 bash to launch script. yyyy needs to be a full path to a valid x86 version of bash

 #### BOX86_JITGDB

  * 0 : Just print the Segfault message on segfault (default)